Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

 In this paper, we propose a Monte Carlo method called model-twin randomization (MoTR, pronounced \lq\lq motor") for estimating the APTE.
-This approach involves first modeling the outcome as a function of all causes, and then running this \lq\lq model twin" through a simulated n-of-1 trial by randomizing the exposure at each time point to generate an effect estimate.
-MoTR is an application of the theory in both Daza (2018) \cite{2018_daza} and the design-based approach of Wang (2021) \cite{2021_wang}.
+This approach involves first modeling the outcome as a function of all causes, and then running this \lq\lq model twin" through a simulated n-of-1 trial or experiment by randomizing the exposure at each time point to generate an effect estimate.
+MoTR is an application of the theory in Daza (2018) \cite{2018_daza} and the design-based approach of Wang (2021) \cite{2021_wang}.
+It has close theoretical connections to the innovative approach taken by Liang and Recht (2023) \cite{2023-liang-recht}, who use system identification from control theory to model the APTE as an impulse response.
+It is also closely related to microsimulation, as detailed in Section \ref{subsec:health-economics-microsimulation}.